 - Don’t forget to include alt text and image descriptions!

 Use high-contrast color schemes

 While all of the built in color schemes feature high contrast colors that are easy to read, it may be necessary to modify them for certain projects.
-Read more about colored backgrounds and the readability of text here.
+Some common high-contrast color schemes include: